jeffbbz/google-search-parser-challenge/README.md

 ## Overview

 This project is a code challenge to extract information about Van Gogh paintings and other similar searches from Google Search Result Pages (SRP).
-It uses Ruby and the Nokogiri gem to parse the HTML and converting the extracted data into JSON.
+It uses Ruby and the Nokogiri gem to parse the HTML and convert the extracted data into JSON.

 ## Components